chrisbell08/chrisbell08.github.io/chris-bell.md

 *I'm an experienced developer currently working for Purpose Media in Derby*

-I have experience in many Front End Technologies including SASS, Javascript, JQuer & Grunt.
+I have experience in many Front End Technologies including SASS, Javascript, JQuery & Grunt.
 I also have a lot of experience with the PHP framework Laravel.

 CMS wise I do a lot of work with WordPress and Perch.